Legal Header

 Alberta's removal oil pipelines

-In 2022, there was an estimated 730 103 m3/d (4594 103 bbl/d) of pipeline export capacity for oil from the Western Canadian Sedimentary Basin (Figure S8.3).
-This amount reflects the available capacity, which was higher in 2022 than the design capacity due to enhancement and optimization work in the previous two years.
+In 2023, there was an average of 742 103 m3/d (4666 103 bbl/d) of pipeline export capacity for oil from the Western Canadian Sedimentary Basin (Figure S8.3).
+This amount reflects the available capacity.
+The Trans Mountain pipeline expansion has started up in May 2024, increasing the design capacity from 300 103 bbl/d to 890 103 bbl/d.

 North American Pipeline Projects